nzoLogic/festivals/README.md

 Server entry point is index.js which serves the React front-end through the 'client' directory.

-If you cloned the repo, **you must have mongodb installed and running** then run npm start in the root directory in your terminal.
+If you cloned the repo, **you must have mongodb installed and running** then run node seed.js to seed your database.

+Run npm start in the root directory in your terminal.
 That triggers concurrently to run the server and webpack client server.

 ### Technological Features